NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 ## NativeScript modules

-In this chapter you'll learn about NativeScript modules, which are the JavaScript modules in your app's `node_modules/tns-core-modules` folder.
-Whether you've realized it or not, you've already used several NativeScript modules, as all of the NativeScript UI elements are actually implemented with JavaScript code.
+In this chapter you'll learn about NativeScript modules, which are the TypeScript modules in your app's `node_modules/tns-core-modules` folder.
+Whether you've realized it or not, you've already used several NativeScript modules, as all of the NativeScript UI elements are actually implemented with TypeScript code.

 If you dig into `node_modules/tns-core-modules` you can get an idea of how these modules work.
 Start by finding the `node_modules/tns-core-modules/camera` folder, which includes the implementation of the camera module.
 It includes: